andregoulbourne/PO_Weekly_Challenges_Java/README.md

-For Java:
+# Weekly Coding Challenges Project Onboard
-Write java program to do level order traversal of binary tree.
-You can use queue data structure to do level order traversal.
+- This is a repository to hold all of my solutions to the weekly coding challenges

-Test files in src/test/java/com.revature
+- Test files will be in the src/test/java/ directory